Pourbaix/omg-web/README.md

 ![image](https://user-images.githubusercontent.com/71372371/224793650-530aeaad-092e-4c20-9141-4e9f760e18be.png)

-### This application is build by students for their TFE.
+### This application is built by students for their TFE.

 The main goal is to produce an app for diabetics to help them better manage their disease.